-A plush white coat, highly intelligent, athletic and an all-around remarkable breed; the white German Shepherd has good pedigree!
+A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

-They walk like a German Shepherd and bark like a German Shepherd, that’s because, they are indeed a German Shepherd.
+They walk like a German shepherd and bark like a German shepherd, and that’s because they are indeed a German shepherd.

-If you are looking for a beautiful and prestigious white dog breed, with the heart and loyalty of a German Shepherd, and you don’t mind those few extra baths; then perhaps the White Shepherd is the right dog for you?
+If you are looking for a beautiful and fluffy white dog breed, with the heart and loyalty of a German shepherd, and you don’t mind those few extra baths; then perhaps the white German shepherd is the right dog for you.

 The White Shepherd is an intelligent and hard-working dog breed.

-The white color for the German Shepherd never stuck, and consequently this color variation of the German Shepherd dog didn’t become as popular as other color variations.
+The white color for the German shepherd never stuck, and consequently, this color variation of the German shepherd dog didn’t become as popular as the Black German shepherd.

 They are popular dogs, who are heavily involved in the working force, German Shepherds are known for their work as: